 Welcome to the Department of Labor Standards’ Occupational Safety and Health Statistics Program.
 Every year we are tasked with collecting occupational injury and illness surveys as well as agricultural wage and practices surveys from private and public sector workplaces.
 The Occupational Safety and Health (OSH) Act of 1970 was passed to ensure "…so far as possible every working man and woman in the nation safe and healthful-working conditions and to preserve our human resources."
 (PL 91-596, 1970).
 The OSH act directed the U.S. Secretary of Labor to issue regulations to require employers to maintain records on workplace injuries and illnesses.
 The Massachusetts Department of Labor Standards (DLS), in partnership with the U.S. Department of Labor, collects two annual surveys: the Bureau of Labor Statistics’ (BLS) Survey of Occupational Injuries and Illnesses (SOII), and the Prevailing Wage Normal and Common Practices Survey.
 Up until 2013, DLS collected the Occupational Safety and Health Administration’s (OSHA) Work-Related Injury and Illness Data Collection Initiative (ODI).

 BLS Survey of Occupational Injuries and Illnesses

 Since 1992, Massachusetts, and most other states, has been in a partnership with the BLS to collect non-fatal occupational injury and illness data.
 Each year approximately 5,800 surveys are sent out to public and private sector workplaces in every industry, size class, and region of the state.
-Collecting case characteristics enables us to produce an annual occupational injury and illness report .
+Collecting case characteristics in this survey enables us to produce an annual occupational injury and illness report .
 This annual report provides raw data and statistical comparison about the work-related injuries and illnesses that are occurring in our workplaces.
 Nationwide, over 200,000 surveys are collected.